Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/meetings/index.md

 #### 11:30 OCCC Business

 * Articulation maintenance within the MTM-CS
   *What is HECC responsibility handled by MTM maintenance group?
   What is OCCC's role?*

 #### 12:00 Lunch

 #### 1:00 Breakout session - Tech Apprenticeship

-New statewide opportunity.
-Presentation from Robin Taylor - Chemeketa Dean of Business and Technology.
+Two Oregon community college's are exploring the option of an apprenticeship program for students in CIS.
+This program would include the development of an industry committee to oversee the program and the alignment of training hours to community college coursework.
+We will provide a brief overview of apprenticeship and the work done so far, but this session will primarily be an opportunity for you to weigh in on the Tech Apprenticeship concept.